FAQ: ANSWERS TO THE MOST FREQUENT QUESTIONS ABOUT CREDIT CARDS AND TRAVELING WITH MILES AND POINTS

 DO I HAVE TO HAVE A BUSINESS TO BE APPROVED FOR A BUSINESS CREDIT CARD?

-If you are selling a service or goods in exchange for money, this qualifies as a business in the bank's eye.
+If you are selling a service or goods in exchange for money, this qualifies as a business.
 This could be anything from babysitting, walking dogs, reselling items on eBay or Facebook marketplace, blogging, etc. You will apply as a sole proprietor using your social security number.
-I have an entire Highlight on how to apply and fill out the business card application on my Instagram account.

 WILL I LOSE MY POINTS IF CLOSE MY CARD?

-If you have a flexible points card like the Chase Sapphire, Citi Premier, Capital One Venture, those points are tied to your credit card account.
-You must use or transfer your points before you close your card or you will lose them.
+If you have a transferable points from cards like the Chase Sapphire or Capital One Venture, those points are tied to your credit card account.
+You must use or transfer your points before you close your card, or you will lose them.
 If you choose to downgrade your card, your points are safe and will transfer to the new card.

 DO POINTS EXPIRE?